Jobseeker’s Allowance is a benefit for people who are unemployed or working fewer than 16 hours a week, and are looking for work.

 How do I claim Jobseeker’s Allowance?

-You will be put through to someone who will go through the claim over the phone.
-Once they have finished, they will send you a customer statement so you can check the details are correct.
-You may be called back for extra information if you do not have it to hand.
+Once they've finished, they'll send you a customer statement so you can check the details are correct.
+You might be called back for extra information if you don't have it to hand.
 An appointment can then be made for you to attend an initial interview at the Jobcentre.

-At the work-focused interview, a work coach will discuss your application with you and ensure you understand the rules for claiming Jobseeker’s Allowance.
-They will also discuss what type of work you want and the best ways for you to find a job.
+At the work-focused interview, a work coach will discuss your application with you and make sure you understand the rules for claiming Jobseeker’s Allowance.
+They'll also discuss what type of work you want and the best ways for you to find a job.

 What if my circumstances change?